 Someone has said that changing the hours of going to sleep and waking up is similar to experiencing jet lag.
 It takes time to get used to the new hours.

 - Tell your child several time a day that he or she has to wake up and get up out of bed earlier than usual.
-Repeat these words several times every day, so that they sink into his or her subconscious mind.
+Repeat these words several times every day, so that the words sink into their subconscious mind.

-- When your child goes to bed at night, tell him or her several times that he/she has to wake up at a certain hour.
+- When your child goes to bed at night, tell him or her several times that he/she has to wake up at a certain hour in the morning.

 - In the morning, lift up the curtains or open the shutters, so that daylight gets into the room.

 - If you are at home, go several times to your child’s room to ensure that he or she has got up.
-If you are at work, call him or her several times until you are certain that he or she is out of bed.
+If you are at work, call your child several times, until you are certain that he or she is out of bed.

-- Often, parents shout to their child to get up from another room.
+- Often, parents shout at their child to get up, from another room.
 Don’t do that.
 No one likes to be shouted at, especially in the morning, when still in bed.
 This can raise an automatic inner resistance.

 - It is not enough just to wake up on time, your child needs to get out of bed too, wash up and dress on time.

-The process of teaching your children to wake up earlier is a process that might take several days, so it best to start it several days before school starts.
+The process of teaching your children to wake up earlier is a process that might take several days, so it best to start it a few days before school starts.